Cardiac implantable electronic devices: Peri-procedural complications

 There are a variety of potential complications associated with CIED use, both at and around the time of implantation as well as long-term over the life of the patient and his/her device [1-3].
 Procedural and peri-procedural complications associated with CIED implantation will be reviewed here.
 The long-term complications associated with a CIED, as well as basic principles associated with both PPMs and ICDs, are discussed separately.
-(See "Cardiac implantable electronic devices: Long-term complications" and "Permanent cardiac pacing: Overview of devices and indications" and "General principles of the implantable cardioverter-defibrillator" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy", section on 'Our approach' and "Primary prevention of sudden cardiac death in heart failure and cardiomyopathy".)
+(See "Cardiac implantable electronic devices: Long-term complications" and "Permanent cardiac pacing: Overview of devices and indications" and "Implantable cardioverter-defibrillators: Overview of indications, components, and functions" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy", section on 'Our approach' and "Primary prevention of sudden cardiac death in heart failure and cardiomyopathy".)

 Overall, reported implant complication rates range from 3 to 6 percent, although the exact incidence of peri-procedural CIED complications is difficult to determine due to inconsistent definitions and the lack of mandatory reporting [4-7].
 However, following the establishment of the National Cardiovascular Data Registry (NCDR) ICD Registry by the American College of Cardiology, information is now available for all ICDs implanted in the United States .
 Unfortunately, there is no contemporary nationwide registry of pacemaker implants, although some pacemaker complications can be estimated from ICD data, such as pneumothorax rates in single and dual lead systems [9-11].